DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 There aren’t a ton of brands making the 36 x 84 mat just yet.
 This YogaAccessories model is the best of the bunch.
 It has a nice thickness (a full quarter-inch), so it works well for bigger folks.
 It’s also more affordable than many other mats.

 Those are your options!
 Sure, you could practice yoga without a mat, but that’s not recommended for beginners.
 Or anyone, really.
 And if you need extra cushioning for your knees, consider picking up some yoga knee pads.
+Also, see our list of the best yoga podcasts available for streaming.

 Will you go with a standard yoga mat size or choose something a bit longer or wider?